Applies To

 Note: You should clear the check box for the object libraries that you do not want in your Visual Basic project to reduce the time it takes to compile.

-3. To set the order in which the object libraries are accessed, under Available References, select the object library, and then click the Priority buttons to move the object library up or down.
+3. To set the order in which the object libraries are accessed, under Available References, choose the object library, and then select the Priority buttons to move the object library up or down.

-4. To add other object libraries to Available References, click Browse, and then find the object library that you want.
+4. To add other object libraries to Available References, select Browse on the right of the dialog, and then find the object library that you want.

-1. On the top bar, select Excel > Preferences > Ribbon & Toolbar.
+1. On the top bar, select Excel on the top toolbar and choose Preferences

 Need more help?